kr3st1k/kr3st1k/README.md

 - [osucket](//github.com/kr3st1k/osucket) - Yet another osu! memory output program using WebSocket (Made together with [ve3xone](//github.com/ve3xone))
 - [???] - Obscure game-server that nobody knows about
 - [???] - Test(?)-task for one Russian company which makes some kind of computers(?)
-- [???] - Unfinished Telegram bot with some functional from KartonBot

 - [???] - Auto-fetcher of updated file for one obscure game that nobody knows about
 - [???] - worked at VK... no details here..
 - [???] - Demae Channel but for local restaurant (private 'cuz lazy)